LORAN: Commercial use, decommissioning

-In spite of the greatly increased accuracy and ease-of-use of Loran-C, Loran-A remained in widespread use.
+Despite the greatly increased accuracy and ease-of-use of Loran-C, Loran-A remained in widespread use.
 This was due largely to two important factors.
 One was that the electronics needed to read a Loran-C signal were complex, and in the era of tube-based electronics, physically very large, generally fragile, and expensive.
 Further, as military ships and aircraft moved from Loran-A to Loran-C, the older receivers were made surplus.
 These older units were snapped up by commercial fishermen and other users, keeping it in widespread service.

-Loran-A continued to improve as the receivers were transistorized and then automated using microcontroller-based systems that decoded the location directly.
+Loran-A continued to improve as the receivers were transistorized and then automated using microcontroller-based systems that decoded the location automatically.
 By the early 1970s such units were relatively common, although they remained relatively expensive compared to devices like radio direction finders.
 The improvement of electronics through this period was so rapid that it was only a few years before Loran-C units of similar size and cost were available.
 This led to the decision to open Loran-C to civilian use in 1974.

 By the late 1970s, the Coast Guard was in the midst of phasing out Loran-A in favor of additional Loran-C chains.
 The Aleutian and Hawaii chains shut down on 1 July 1979, the remaining Alaska and West Coast chains on 31 December 1979, followed by the Atlantic and Caribbean transmitters on 31 December 1980.
 Several foreign chains in both the Pacific and Atlantic followed suit, and by 1985 most of the original chains were no longer operational.
 Japanese systems remained on the air longer, until 1991, serving their fishing fleet.
 Chinese systems were active into the 1990s before their replacement with more modern systems, and their nine chains were still listed as active in Volume 6 (2000 edition) of the Admiralty List of Radio Signals.